gregh13/Data-Engineering/README.md

 -Train a machine learning model by creating an Apache Spark application.

--Design, deploy, and manage an end-to-end data engineering platform.
+-Design, deploy, and manage an end-to-end data engineering platform."